tonycarpenter21/audio-channel-queue/README.md

 📚 [Docs](https://tonycarpenter21.github.io/audio-queue-docs/)

-## 🌟 Key Features
+## Key Features

-- ✅ **Multi-channel queue management** - Independent audio queues for concurrent playback
+- **Multi-channel queue management** - Independent audio queues for concurrent playback
-- ✅ **Pause/Resume functionality** - Full playback control for individual channels or all channels
+- **Pause/Resume functionality** - Full playback control for individual channels or all channels
-- ✅ **Volume control with ducking** - Dynamic volume management and automatic background audio reduction
+- **Volume control with ducking** - Dynamic volume management, global volume control, and automatic background audio reduction
-- ✅ **Loop support** - Seamless audio looping for background music and ambient sounds
+- **Loop support** - Seamless audio looping for background music and ambient sounds
-- ✅ **Priority queueing** - Add urgent audio to the front of any queue
+- **Priority queueing** - Add urgent audio to the front of any queue
-- ✅ **Real-time progress tracking** - Comprehensive playback monitoring and metadata
+- **Real-time progress tracking** - Comprehensive playback monitoring and metadata
-- ✅ **Event-driven architecture** - Extensive callback system for UI integration
+- **Event-driven architecture** - Extensive callback system for UI integration
-- ✅ **TypeScript support** - Full type definitions and IntelliSense support
+- **TypeScript support** - Full type definitions and IntelliSense support
-- ✅ **Zero dependencies** - Lightweight and self-contained
+- **Zero dependencies** - Lightweight and self-contained
-- ✅ **Backward compatible** - All existing APIs continue to work
+- **Backward compatible** - All existing APIs continue to work

-This package offers TypeScript support 📘, boasts zero dependencies 🚫, and is released under the MIT license 📜.
-As an added bonus, it's NON-GMO 🌱 and 100% Free Range Organic 🐓.
+This package offers TypeScript support, has zero dependencies, and is released under the MIT license.

 To preview this package and see how it works with visualized code examples, check out the demo that can be found here: [Audio Channel Queue Demo](https://tonycarpenter21.github.io/audio-queue-demo/).
 (A link to the demo repo can be found here: [Audio Channel Queue Demo Repo](https://github.com/tonycarpenter21/audio-queue-demo).)